AusDTO/dta-website/pages/what-we-do/policies-and-programs/ict-procurement/ict-procurement-capped-term-and-value-policy-guidance.md

 ## Policy details

 The policy came into effect on 23 August 2017 and covers:
-- the term - how long a contract lasts
+- the term &mdash; how long a contract lasts
--  the value - how much a contract is worth
+- the value &mdash; how much a contract is worth

 ### Capped term